-In part one of this nonprofit fundraising event series, we talked about all the things you should be thinking about as you plan your event at six months out.
+In part one of this nonprofit fundraising event series, we talked about all the things you should be thinking about as you plan your event.

 Today, let’s take a closer look at reaching out to sponsors.

-Why are sponsors important to the success of your fundraising event?
+Why are sponsors important to the success of your fundraiser?

-In addition to the value they add to your event, sponsors also provide a marketing and promotion aspect for you as well.
-Make sure you take advantage of this.
-For example, if you are having a local restaurant provide food for your event they should also advertise at their place of business to their clients/patrons.
-This is helpful because people enjoy being part of causes that their favorite places stand behind or are involved in.
+In addition to the value they add to your event, sponsors also provide a marketing and promotional benefit.
+For example, if a local restaurant is providing food for your event, they should also advertise your event at their place of business.

-When should you be reaching out to potential sponsors?
+When should you reach out to potential sponsors?

 Who can you get to sponsor your event?

 The short answer is anyone and everyone.
-Start with your company, local businesses, and ask your registrants if their companies want to get involved.
+Start with local businesses and ask your registrants if their companies want to get involved.
 Reach out to local restaurants for gift cards or food donations as well.

-What are some creative ways you can get sponsors to say yes?
+How can you get sponsors to say yes?

-Getting your sponsors can be stressful, especially when things don’t happen as quickly as you like.
-So remember to have fun, be creative, and target places you personally enjoy being a part of.
-It also helps to pick places that your registrants will want to be a part of as well.
-This makes things less stressful and a more enjoyable process all around.
-Eventually you’ll get your sponsorship seeking “groove” going.
+Getting sponsors can be stressful, especially when things don’t happen as quickly as you like.
+Remember to have fun, be creative, and target places you personally enjoy being a part of.
+If you’re a loyal customer of a local business, they will be more likely to support you.

-Remember: You are not the only one reaching out to collect sponsorships.
-There are hundreds of other local nonprofits that will be having the same kind of events as you and reaching out to same sponsor pool.
-So make sure you reach out early and often.
-Don’t get disappointed if things do not happen as fast as you like.
-Just make sure you give yourself plenty of time to accomplish your sponsorship goals.
+Make sure you reach out early and often.
+And don’t get disappointed if things don’t happen as fast as you’d like.
+Just give yourself plenty of time to accomplish your sponsorship goals.